 Total Document Size = 216mm x 303mm

-*6mm because 3mm bleed is needed on each edge, 3mm on the left & right is 6mm across and 3mm top & bottom adds 6mm to the height.
+*6mm because 3mm bleed is needed on each edge, 3mm on the left & right is 6mm across, and 3mm on top & bottom adds 6mm to the height.

 How do I apply Bleed?

-Unfortunately with programmes such as Microsoft Word, PowerPoint or Adobe Photoshop you do not have the ability to add bleed when creating a PDF.
-You need to make your page/image size 6mm bigger at the start.
-This extra 6mm (3mm all round) will then be treated as bleed, which is removed when your job is trimmed.
+Unfortunately, with programmes such as Microsoft Word, PowerPoint or Adobe Photoshop, you do not have the ability to add bleed when creating a PDF.
+You must make your page/image size 6mm bigger at the start.
+This extra 6mm (3mm all around) will then be treated as bleed, which is removed when your job is trimmed.
 For example, an A4 sheet is 210mm x 297mm.
 Your A4 page with adequate bleed will be 216mm x 303mm.